 Our ability to operate depends upon, among other things, our continued access to capital, including credit under the Charter Communications Operating, LLC ("Charter Operating") credit facilities.
-The Charter Operating credit facilities, along with our indentures and the CCO Holdings credit facilities, contain certain restrictive covenants, some of which require us to maintain specified leverage ratios and meet financial tests and to provide annual audited financial statements with an unqualified opinion from our independent auditors.
+The Charter Operating credit facilities, along with our indentures and the CCO Holdings, LLC ("CCO Holdings") credit facilities, contain certain restrictive covenants, some of which require us to maintain specified leverage ratios and meet financial tests and to provide annual audited financial statements with an unqualified opinion from our independent auditors.
 As of June 30, 2007, we were in compliance with the covenants under our indentures and credit facilities, and we expect to remain in compliance with those covenants for the next twelve months.
-As of June 30, 2007, our potential availability under our revolving credit facility totaled approximately \$1.4 billion, none of which was limited by covenant restrictions.
-Continued access to our credit facilities is subject to our remaining in compliance with these covenants, including covenants tied to our leverage ratio.
-If any event of non-compliance occur, funding under the credit facilities may not be available and defaults on some or potentially all of our and our parent companies' debt obligations could occur.
+As of June 30, 2007, our potential availability under our revolving credit facilities is subject to our remaining in compliance with these covenants, including covenants tied to our leverage ratio.
+If any event of non-compliance occur, funding under the credit facilities may not be available and defaults on some or potentially all of our and our parent companies' other debt obligations could occur.
 An event of default under any of our debt instruments could result in the acceleration of our payment obligations under that debt and, under certain circumstances, in cross-defaults under our and our parent companies' other debt obligations, which could have a material adverse effect on our consolidated financial condition and results of operations.